- Who are the current advisors? Whom should I ask for information about the major and minor?

 The Econ B39x and H396 research seminars are open only to Bryn Mawr and Haverford economics majors respectively.
 The desire to write one’s senior research paper in a specific subfield of economics and to work with a specific faculty advisor is an important consideration in choosing whether to major at Bryn Mawr or Haverford.

 In most cases, yes.
-Two important exceptions are Swarthmore’s intermediate microeconomics course (Econ SW011) and financial accounting course (Econ SW033).
-Neither of these two courses can be used to satisfy major or minor requirements at Bryn Mawr.
-When in doubt, ask your major advisor!
+An exception is Swarthmore’s financial accounting course (Econ SW033), which cannot be used to satisfy major or minor requirements at Bryn Mawr.
+When in doubt, ask your major advisor.